joaquinlom/react-native-wikitude-sdk/README.md

 	P.D- this is also whitout the extension.

 ### Considerations
-On Android, the assets folder is no neccessary but it does on IOS, you can do a conditional to set the url
+On Android, the assets folder naming is no neccessary but it does on IOS, you can do a conditional to set the url

 ## Online